-cable from the vehicle and charged battery, and then disconnect the positive lead of the jumper cable from the charged battery and the battery in the vehicle.
+- 7. After the engine starts, disconnect the negative lead of the jumper cable from the vehicle and charged battery, and then disconnect the positive lead of the jumper cable from the charged battery and the battery in the vehicle.

+- 8. Install the battery compartment cover.

-8. Close the hood.
+- 9. Close the hood.

-If the hood latches are hooked improperly, or the latches and their attachments cannot work properly, the front hood can come off during operation, striking the driver or passenger and causing serious personal injury.
+If the hood latches are hooked improperly, or the latches and their attachments can not work properly, the front hood can come off during operation, striking the driver or passenger and causing serious personal injury.